janarez/brain-connectivity/README.md

 ### Developing

-The package uses isort, black and flake8 for consistent formatting (see `.vscode/settings.json` for used settings).
-For development purposed you can install these dependencies with:
+The `brain_connectivity` package uses isort, black and flake8 for consistent formatting (see `.vscode/settings.json` for used settings).
+For development purposes you might want include these dependencies during package install by:

 ```bash
 pip install -e .[dev]